Singlet oxygen: Electronic structure

 Molecular orbital diagram of two singlet excited states as well as the triplet ground state of molecular dioxygen.
 From left to right, the diagrams are for: ^{1}Δ_{g} singlet oxygen (first excited state), ^{1}Σ singlet oxygen (second excited state), and ^{3}Σ triplet oxygen (ground state).
 The lowest energy 1s molecular orbitals are uniformly filled in all three and are omitted for simplicity.
 The broad horizontal lines labelled π and π* each represent two molecular orbitals (for filling by up to 4 electrons in total).
 The three states only differ in the occupancy and spin states of electrons in the two degenerate π* antibonding orbitals.

-The ^{1}Δ_{g} singlet state is 7882.4 cm^{−1} above the triplet ^{3}Σ ground state., which in other units corresponds to 94.29 kJ/mol or 0.9773 eV.
-The ^{1}Σ singlet is 13 120.9 cm^{−1} (157.0 kJ/mol or 1.6268 eV) above the ground state.
+The ^{1}Δ_{g} singlet state is 7882.4 cm-1 above the triplet ^{3}Σ ground state., which in other units corresponds to 94.29 kJ/mol or 0.9773 eV.
+The ^{1}Σ singlet is 13120.9 cm-1 (157.0 kJ/mol or 1.6268 eV) above the ground state.

 Radiative transitions between the three low-lying electronic states of oxygen are formally forbidden as electric dipole processes.
 The two singlet-triplet transitions are forbidden both because of the spin selection rule ΔS = 0 and because of the parity rule that g-g transitions are forbidden.
 The singlet-singlet transition between the two excited states is spin-allowed but parity-forbidden.

-The lower, O_{2}(^{1}Δ_{g}) state is commonly referred to as singlet oxygen.
+The lower, O2(^{1}Δ_{g}) state is commonly referred to as singlet oxygen.
 The energy difference of 94.3 kJ/mol between ground state and singlet oxygen corresponds to a forbidden singlet-triplet transition in the near-infrared at ~1270 nm.
-As a consequence, singlet oxygen in the gas phase is relatively long lived (54-86 milliseconds), although interaction with solvents reduces the lifetime to microseconds or even nanoseconds.
-In 2021, the lifetime of airborne singlet oxygen at air/solid interfaces was measured to be 550 microseconds.
+As a consequence, singlet oxygen in the gas phase is relatively long lived (54–86 milliseconds), although interaction with solvents reduces the lifetime to microseconds or even nanoseconds.
+In 2021, the lifetime of airborne singlet oxygen at air/solid interfaces was measured to be 550 us.

 The higher ^{1}Σ state is moderately short lived.
 In the gas phase, it relaxes primarily to the ground state triplet with a mean lifetime of 11.8 seconds.
-However in solvents such as CS_{2} and CCl_{4}, it relaxes to the lower singlet ^{1}Δ_{g} in milliseconds due to radiationless decay channels.
+However in solvents such as CS2|link=Carbon disulfide and CCl4|link=Carbon tetrachloride, it relaxes to the lower singlet ^{1}Δ_{g} in milliseconds due to radiationless decay channels.

 Paramagnetism due to orbital angular momentum

 Both singlet oxygen states have no unpaired electrons and therefore no net electron spin.
-The ^{1}Δ_{g} is however paramagnetic as shown by the observation of an electron paramagnetic resonance (EPR) spectrum.
+The ^{1}Δ_{g} is, however, paramagnetic as shown by the observation of an electron paramagnetic resonance (EPR) spectrum.
 The paramagnetism of the ^{1}Δ_{g} state is due to a net orbital (and not spin) electronic angular momentum.
-In a magnetic field the degeneracy of the $M_L$ levels is split into two levels with z projections of angular momenta +1ħ and −1ħ around the molecular axis.
-The magnetic transition between these levels gives rise to the $g=1$ EPR transition.
+In a magnetic field, the degeneracy of the M_{L} levels is split into two levels with z projections of angular momenta ±1ħ around the molecular axis.
+The magnetic transition between these levels gives rise to the g = 1 EPR transition.